-Like creamy risotto without all the fuss and stirring, this creamy parmesan rice with lemon and parsley is the perfect side to all of your favorite main courses, or add cooked shrimp or another favorite protein for a one-pot dinner superstar!
+Like creamy risotto without all the fuss and stirring, this Creamy Rice Recipe with parmesan, lemon and parsley is the perfect side to all of your favorite main courses, or add cooked shrimp for a one-pot dinner superstar!

 The next time you're looking for a fun party trick, follow this recipe to turn plain rice into a luscious and rich parmesan rice that is worthy of your personal Side Dish Recipes Hall of Fame.

 I've included options for using different types of rice in the FAQ section below, as well as modifying the flavors with herbs and veggies to suit your taste.

 What you'll need to make this easy rice recipe:

 Before we get to the step by step directions, a few notes about the ingredients:

 Rice: any kind of long grain rice will work in this recipe!
 Basmati, Jasmine, Carolina are all great.
 Medium-grain rice will also work.
 If using brown rice, adjust liquid ration and cooking time according to package instructions.

 Stock: the recipe calls for vegetable stock.
 If cooking for meat-eaters, chicken stock is a great option.

 White pepper: adds complex, floral notes to the rice dish.
 Substitute black pepper, if desired.